what are braces?

-Invisible aligners are an alternative to traditional braces and are designed to help guide teeth into their proper position.
-Clear aligners use a gradual force to control tooth movement. toothsi aligners are made of the best quality BPA free plastic sheets which are FDA approved.
+Invisible aligners are an alternative to traditional braces and are designed to help guide teeth into their proper position. invisible teeth aligners use a gradual force to control tooth movement. makeO toothsi aligners are made of the best quality BPA free plastic sheets which are FDA approved.
 These aligners are 3D printed as per your teeth.
 Which means, your aligners are based on your assessments.
 Your teeth and our aligners are always a #PerfectMatch.

 Unlike metal braces, aligners give you the freedom and many more reasons to smile.
 Really!
 It’ll be our best kept secret, no one will ever be able to see your aligners (unlike braces).
 They’re not painful.
 Period.
 And, they will never come between you and your favourite food, like ever.

 Braces and aligners are two different types of orthodontic treatments used to straighten teeth and correct bite problems.
 While both can help straighten your teeth, metal braces happen to have their own set of cons: